maheshrajbhar90/smartapi-login/README.md

 $pip install pandas requests pytz pyotp

-$pip install smartapi-login or pip install git+https://github.com/maheshrajbhar90/auto-smartapi.git
+$pip install smartapi-login

 Usage
 Here’s how you can use the SmartAPI class in your script:

+Import the library

+from smartapi_login import SmartAPIHelper

-1. Initialize the SmartAPI class api = SmartAPI()
+1. Initialize the SmartAPI class

+api = SmartAPIHelper()

 2. Login with Your Credentials
 You need to provide your credentials for logging into the API: